sumeet9shah/network-security-labs/labs/nmap-wireshark-tcp-analysis/README.md

 4. RST → Connection reset

 **Conclusion:**
 - Full TCP handshake observed
-- Connection established then reset by Nmap
+- Connection is established and then immediately reset by the scanner
 - Confirms behavior of `-sT` scan
+- This behavior indicates that the operating system completes the full TCP connection on behalf of Nmap.

 📸 Screenshot:
 ![TCP Handshake](Screenshots/sT-handshake.png)